lpaolini/Striptease/README.md

 This work has been inspired by some very cool projects published on the [Cine-Lights](https://www.youtube.com/channel/UCOG6Bi2kvpDa1c8gHWZI5CQ) YouTube channel.
 Some of the effects still keep the same name as originally given by the author, even though they have been reimplemented from scratch and might look very different.

+Note: at some point, the author decided to go closed-source, distributing compiled (.hex) files only.

 # Hardware

 ![Overview](hardware/img/overview.jpg)